Peter-Nhan/Peter-Nhan.github.io/_posts/2024-07-23-Ollama-AnythingLLM.md

 └── webui
 ```

-Issue 'docker compose up -d' from the folder where your docker compose file are, to install and start the containers.
+Issue 'docker compose up -d' from the folder where your docker compose YAML file sits, to install and start the containers.
 Once the containers are up, you can browse to the AnythingLLM on port 3001 - example http://x.x.x.x:3001

 ### Check Anything LLM integration with Ollama